untitled design 4 1 90 Unique Spices to Grow in Your Herb Garden

 Sage – another relative to mint, this perennial is a staple for seasoning meats.

-Dill – dill is a biennial that can be direct seeded into the soil after the risk of frost has passed.
+Dill – dill is a biennial.
+It can be directly seeded into the soil after the risk of frost has passed.

 Chives – another perennial that grows in grass-like clumps.
 Just trim off the top when you need some for a meal.